brown-ccv/DSCoV-Reusable-Julia/README.md

 ## Managing Dependencies

-A dependency (dep) is code other people wrote and we are using in project.
+A dependency (dep) is code other people (even ourselves) wrote and we are using in a project.

 Let's add some deps to our base Julia installation using Julia's Package Manager.